0:00

 How do you work with small brands?

-Our protocol is we try two orders, meaning if the product ends up sitting there and eventually goes out of date, we’ll place another order and try one more time.
-We give it some time because a lot of leases are one or two years.
-We try that item after every year or after every 14 months.
-But if it’s a product we’re passionate about, we’ll just keep going.
+Our protocol is we try two orders.
+If the product ends up sitting there and eventually goes out of date, we’ll place another order and try one more time.
+But if it’s a product we’re passionate about, we’ll just keep going, even though it doesn’t make financial sense.

-Even though it doesn’t make financial sense, we keep it on the shelf and keep the price very low because we believe in the brand.
-We just want to help out.
+We keep it on the shelf and keep the price very low because we believe in the brand.
 It may seem stubborn, but luckily everything worked out because if we had removed it, we would have missed out.
-Eventually it starts doing well.

-Three months or so.
-Usually that’s when it reaches all our customers.
+It usually takes about three months to determine if it’ll do well.
+That’s when it reaches all our customers.
 Some shop once a week, some twice a week, some once a month.
-So it usually takes about three months to determine if it’ll do well.

 We have to talk about your recent news features.

 The first one was the smash burgers we sell in the cafe.
-Rob Martinez was the first to cover it and the story went viral.
-Then the $5 rotisserie chicken, Ron Martinez and Johnny Novo came to feature us on that.
-Then we reduced pricing back in August, and the New York Times covered us.
+Rob Martinez and Johnny Novo were the first to cover it and the story went viral.
+Then the $5 rotisserie chicken, Rob Martinez came to feature us on that.
+Then we reduced pricing back in August, and The New York Times covered us.
 I got to meet Pete Wells, which was a great honor.

 The trend I’ve picked up recently is more authentic food.
 Sometimes brands alter products to make them more “Americanized.”
 But people now want more authentic versions because they’re traveling.
 If someone visits Japan, they want what they had there.